abd01-0x/abd010x/README.md

 I am currently seeking open positions as a data or blockchain analyst.

 I could add value to any organization in various ways, inclusive of;
-* Data analysis (in SQL, Power BI, Dune) complemented by delightful dashboards
+* Data analysis in SQL and Power BI complemented by delightful dashboards
-* Researching on blockchain protocols e.g. [UNI Digestible](https://dune.com/abd010x/uni-digestible)
+* Research on blockchain protocols via Dune Analytics e.g. [UNI Digestible](https://dune.com/abd010x/uni-digestible)
 * Database design & development
-* Researching on data & AI matters.
+* Research on data & AI matters.

 ## Interesting stuffs about me